maverickkamal/StudyStreak/JOURNAL.md

 I updated my BOM after going through all the datasheet.
 I got some price range and I find out the best place to get everything is Aliexpress.
 Amazon too expensive and local sellers too are expensive.
 They also don't accept HCB; hence, I gotta stick to aliexpress.
 I didn't do much today.

 spent 1hr 23 mins

+## June 07

+Yesterday was a special holidays so I took the day off.
+I started today by exploring PCB schematics.
+Make no mistake I am new to this but I can get stuff really fast.
+I will be using EasyEDA for now.
+I exploed it (more of playing around with it).
+I went on youtube to check for videos on basics, but I ended up scrolling through reels until I forgot what brought me there and left.
+I went to get groceries then my chaotic mind remembered I was supposed to learn PCB basics on yt.
+Damn!!
+I made some firmware updates which I find esier than going to Yt to learn pcb.
+I'll give it a shot tomorrow, hopefully